North Mountain (conservation area): Natural history

 The area is within the Ridge and Valley Subsection of the Northern Ridge and Valley Section in the Central Appalachian Broadleaf Coniferous Forest-Meadow Province.
 Yellow poplar, northern red oak, white oak, basswood, cucumber tree, white ash, eastern hemlock and red maple are found in colluvial drainages, toeslopes and along flood plains of small to medium-sized streams.
 White oak, northern red oak, and hickory dominate on the north and west, while chestnut oak, scarlet oak and yellow pine are found on ridgetops and exposed sites.
 There are about 39 acres of the Dragons Tooth Trail/McAffee Knob Special Biological Area on the southwest boundary.

-Unusual flora and fauna found in the area include a globally rare shrub, the pirate bush; vascular plants, the small spreading pogonia and sword-leaved phlox; and an invertebrate the orangefin madtom.
+Unusual flora and fauna found in the area include a globally rare shrub, the pirate bush, vascular plants, the small spreading pogonia, sword-leaved phlox, and the Orangefin madtom.

 There are stands of pure table mountain pine, mostly on southeast to southwest facing ridges and slopes with dry, well-drained soils; and there are areas of mixed oak and table mountain pine.
 Table mountain pine requires fire to regenerate because it has serotinous cones that need heat to open and disperse its seeds.
 Management of these areas require prescribed burns in order to maintain the forest in its present condition.